 8. What is the proper way to store and re-dry stick electrodes?

 A heated, low humidity environment is the best storage environment for stick electrodes.
-For example, many mild steel, low hydrogen 7018 electrodes need to be stored at a temperature between 250 and 300 degrees.
+For example, you need to store many mild steel, low hydrogen E7018 electrodes at a temperature between 250- and 300-degrees Fahrenheit.

 For specific storage and reconditioning times and temperatures, always refer to the manufacturer's recommendations.